-WASHINGTON, DC—The American Hellenic Institute (AHI) celebrated the 196th anniversary of Greek Independence Day by hosting its annual “Congressional Salute to Greek Independence Day,” March 22, 2017.
+WASHINGTON, DC—The American Hellenic Institute (AHI) celebrated the 193rd anniversary of Greek Independence Day by hosting its annual “Congressional Salute to Greek Independence Day,” on March 26, 2014.
 The common democratic ideals held by Greece and the United States were reaffirmed by several members of Congress at the event which was held in cooperation with the co-chairs of the Congressional Caucus on Hellenic Issues, U.S. Reps.
 Gus Bilirakis (R-FL) and Carolyn Maloney (D-NY).

 AHI President Nick Larigakis served as Master of Ceremonies.
 He welcomed the guests and thanked Representatives Bilirakis and Maloney for their support to organize the reception and for their ongoing efforts to promote Greek American issues in the U.S. Congress.